 Perry Mesa is located in Agua Fria National Monument and is chock full of history.
-Main access to the area is via the Bloody Basin Rd. off I-17 and from there a series of dirt roads provide access for ranchers and the public.
+The main access to the area is via the Bloody Basin Rd. off I-17 and from there a series of dirt roads provide access for ranchers and the public.

-A number of hike descriptions have been posted giving details on how to find interesting ancient pueblan sites in this area.
+Several hike descriptions have been posted giving details on how to find interesting ancient Pueblan sites in this area.
 Most are in poor condition, but often they have excellent petroglyph displays: these include Pueblo La Plata Ruins, Perry Tank Canyon Ruins, and Squaw Creek Ruins.

 The area has of course been extensively studied by academics through the years and it's well known that across Perry Tank Canyon from The Perry Tank Canyon Ruin (aka Pueblo Pato) is another ancient settlement called Rattlesnake Ruin.
 This consists of several large groupings numbering over 100 rooms.
 It is thought that the two settlements were related and apparently a path exists between them.

 From Pueblo Pato, it's hard to see how this would work because the gorge is steep and looks pretty deep but the map shows that just a mile or two further upstream the canyon disappears and it's easy to get to the other side.
 The Perry Windmill is located at the head of the canyon.
 Accessible by one of those primitive dirt roads and a high clearance vehicle, it serves as the starting point for this loop hike.